timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 		* Add contact
 		* doesn't work, just shows empty list to choose from. dang.
 TODO

+### Legacy phone connectivity

+The old phone has Wifi at home but without a sim has no internet out and about.
+Tether to new phone to give it access to internet elsewhere as needed.

+Connected to WiFi hotspot but although it accepted the details it fails to actually connect.

+Pair to other phone with bluetooth (either end is fine).
+On old phone open bluetooth settings, go to device > configure (cog) > Internet access > On.

+Success, old phone has internet via bluetooth to new phone just like laptop.
+Win.

 ## Todo

 * firmware update: <https://wiki.lineageos.org/devices/lemonadep/fw_update>